 Bread making goes back in my family to at least the 1800’s – probably earlier.
 I now am unable to do the kneading, due to osteoarthritis in my hands.
-I initially I used a basic bread maker to do the kneading for me, the results were not always satisfactory, so I now use a food mixer equipped with a dough hook to perform the mixing and kneading stages of all my bread-making .
+I initially used a basic bread maker to do the kneading for me, but the results were not always satisfactory, so I now use a food (stand) mixer equipped with a dough hook to perform the mixing and kneading stages of all my bread-making .

-I use an electric fan oven in my kitchen for the baking stage, and add a pan of water into the bottom of it when I am baking bread.
+I use an electric fan oven in my kitchen for the baking stage, and add a pan of water into the bottom of it when I am actually baking bread.

 I only use flours marked as ‘Strong’, but they range quite markedly in price and in performance; trial and error is the only way.

-The quantities shown, times etc, work well in my kitchen, but beware – different ovens / and equipment will impact on the baking / resting times and quantities.
+The quantities shown, times etc, work well in my kitchen, but beware – different ovens / equipment will impact on the baking / resting times and quantities.

-The recipe I use as my standard loaf is my Grain & Seeds Loaf but beware you’ll have to hide it, as it disappears so quickly!!
+The recipe I use as my standard loaf is my Spelt & Seeds Loaf

 Beware!
 You may have to hide the loaf, as it disappears so quickly!!